ops-center/searchlight/docs/alert.md

 * metadata.name - The name of the Alert object.
 * metadata.namespace - The namespace of the Alert object
 * metadata.labels - The Kubernetes object labels.
 This labels are used to determine for which object this alert will be set.
-* spec.checkCommand - Icinga CheckCommand name
+* spec.check - Icinga CheckCommand name
-* spec.icingaParam - IcingaParam contains parameters for Icinga config
+* spec.checkInterval - How frequently Icinga Service will be checked
+* spec.alertInterval - How frequently notifications will be send
-* spec.notifierParams - NotifierParams contains array of information to send notifications for Incident
+* spec.receivers - NotifierParams contains array of information to send notifications for Incident
 * spec.vars - Vars contains array of Icinga Service variables to be used in CheckCommand.

-#### IcingaParam Fields

-* checkIntervalSec - How frequently Icinga Service will be checked
-* alertIntervalSec - How frequently notifications will be send

 #### NotifierParam Fields

 * state - For which state notification will be sent
-* userUid - To whom notification will be sent
+* to - To whom notification will be sent
 * method - How this notification will be sent

 > `NotifierParams` is only used when notification is sent via `AppsCode`.